FlatLands: Generative Floormap Completion From a Single Egocentric View

 \paragraph{Ethical use.} This work targets assistive robotics, accessibility mapping, and autonomous indoor navigation.
 The binary BEV representation abstracts away visual appearance, so the model neither processes nor generates identifiable imagery.
 Inferring layout beyond the visible region could facilitate unauthorized mapping of private spaces.
 We recommend red-teaming, access-control policies, and audit logging at deployment.

 \paragraph{Privacy and data provenance.} All six source datasets were collected with informed consent under their respective institutional review processes.
-Researchers must obtain source data under the original licenses~\cite{mp3d,dai2017scannet,baruch2021arkitscenes,wald2019rio,zind,yeshwanth2023scannetpp}.
-The derived BEV maps contain no personally identifiable information.
+Researchers must obtain source data, if used, under the original licenses~\cite{mp3d,dai2017scannet,baruch2021arkitscenes,wald2019rio,zind,yeshwanth2023scannetpp}.
+The released derived BEV maps contain no personally identifiable information.

 \paragraph{Dataset Bias and environmental impact.} The source corpora are predominantly North American and European interiors; models may under-perform on underrepresented building typologies.
 Training the seven learned models required approximately 280 A100-GPU hours on a shared institutional cluster powered in part by renewable energy; per-model runtime is reported in \cref{tab:supp:runtime}.